QabiEj/ApacheServerOnStaticIP/README.md

 The project uses an MVC (Model-View-Controller) architecture.
 PHP is used for server-side scripting, with HTML and CSS for the frontend.

 Key scripts include:
-- `index.html`: Displays the product catalog.
+- `index.php`: Displays the product catalog.
-- `login.html`: Manages user login functionality.
+- `login.php`: Manages user login functionality.
-- `cart.html`: Provides shopping cart functionality.
+- `cart.php`: Provides shopping cart functionality.
-- `checkout.html`: Handles the checkout process and PayPal payment.
+- `checkout.php`: Handles the checkout process and PayPal payment.
-- `config.html`: Sets up the PayPal payment gateway and database connection.
+- `config.php`: Sets up the PayPal payment gateway and database connection.
-- `includes/header.html` and `includes/footer.html`: Contain HTML used across multiple pages.
+- `includes/header.php` and `includes/footer.php`: Contain HTML used across multiple pages.
-- `classes/CRUD.html`: Includes a CRUD (Create, Read, Update, Delete) class for database operations.
+- `classes/CRUD.php`: Includes a CRUD (Create, Read, Update, Delete) class for database operations.

 ## Conclusion
 This eCommerce website offers a comprehensive solution for online shopping.
 With a broad range of features and secure PayPal integration, it offers a robust and user-friendly experience for customers.
 The codebase is well-structured and can be further customized as needed.